The benefits of email marketing far out weigh any kind of objections you may have to doing it.

 This is assuming of course that you have a great product or service to sell.

-Being a father of 4 (soon to be 5), I've had a few instances when I've had unexpected expenses come up.
+As a father of 5, I've had a few instances when I've had unexpected expenses come up.

 I'm sure you have too, if not, just wait...you will some day.